Are you considering buying a Berkey water filter?

 On the other hand, if you want an under the sink filter that you don't have to refill by hand, then you might not want a Berkey.

-Every Berkey distributor I checked out on the web is selling the systems for the exact same price as Amazon, and all offer free shipping.
+Every Berkey distributor I checked out on the web is selling the systems for similar prices, and all offer free shipping.

 I did find some different bundle deals on Amazon.
 If you are planning to get the optional fluoride filters, it pays to look at the different options on Amazon.

 Prices at Amazon are subject to change.
 That's why I don't include the prices in my reviews.
 But you can easily find the current price by clicking on the buttons below.